authorixed/siesmic-locator/README.md

 	Anu Kizer / Josh Levy - Concept, Design & Functionality Daniel Soto / Jimi Liapis - Concept, Functionality & Presentation Each 4 members will be presenting a section of the project.

-License:

-This project is licensed under the Seismic Locator LLC License.